 While Under Supervised Care

 When a death occurs in a care facility, such as a nursing home and a hospital, the professional staff will notify you and the necessary authorities.
-If the name of the funeral home has ben left with staff, the institution will notify the us at the time of the death.
+If the name of the funeral home has been left with staff, the institution will notify us at the time of the death.
 The funeral director will contact you immediately following their notification to help how should you proceed.

 If a loved one was in the hospice program, a hospice representative will give family members procedures and instructions to follow.
 The medical examiner will be notified by hospice.
 After that hospice will contact the funeral home.
 It is always a smart idea for the family to contact us as soon as possible so that we will be aware of a call from hospice.